18 Jan Windows 10 migration is the catalyst for change that IT leaders have been waiting for

 - Windows 10 – 37%

 Ending support for Windows 7 is going to create a lot of work for a lot of people.
-When change is forced upon us, we do one of two things:
+And now the support has ended, we need to do one of these two things:

 - Accept the change and see it as an opportunity to improve

 - Oppose what’s happening and carry on as before

 There are people who embrace new technology, see how it can make work styles more efficient and bring a better way of doing things.
 And there are those who resist it.
 And to those people I say…

 Windows 10 Migration is an opportunity, not a chore

 We saw from our Economy of People report that 91% of executives believe productivity would increase significantly by investing in workplace modernisation.

 We also know that employees want to be able to maximise technology in order to do their jobs more efficiently and reduce repetitive admin tasks.